Skip to main content

 Form samples

-Stay informed & sign up for alerts
+Sign up for local alerts

 Sonoma County recommends the following

-so co emergency management icon
+so co emergency management icon SO CO WEBSITE

-Resources for Emergency: Readiness, Updates , & Recovery
+Resources for Emergency: Readiness, Updates, & Recovery

-SIGN UP | SO CO ALERT
+so co alert icon SIGN UP | SO CO ALERT

-First responder alerts with action(s) you may need to take
+First-responder alerts with actions you may need to take

-watch duty icon
+watch duty icon IOS APP ANDROID APP

 Crowdsourcing fire data in real time

-noaa weather icon
+noaa weather icon WEATHER HAZARDS

-REGISTER | NIXLE
+nixle icon REGISTER | NIXLE

-Register for community alerts, advisories, traffic, and other local news
+Community alerts, advisories, traffic, and local news

-pulse point logo
+pulse point logo IOS APP ANDROID APP

 911-connected emergency alerts — plus CPR help by nearby trained volunteers